aws/aws-cli/awscli/examples/ec2/get-console-output.rst

 **To get the console output**

-This example gets the console ouput for the specified Linux instance.
+This example gets the console output for the specified Linux instance.

 Command::